agarwalvipin/open_cfa/database/CONTEXT.md

 6. Review their results with explanations for each question

 The quiz app uses the SQLite database (`cfa_questions.db`) to fetch questions and provides immediate feedback on user answers.

+### Admin Dashboard

+We've implemented an Admin Dashboard with the following features:

+1. **System Statistics**: Provides an overview of the question database including:
+   - Total number of questions
+   - Questions by topic (with visualizations)
+   - Questions by week (with visualizations)
+   - Questions by difficulty level (with visualizations)

+2. **User Activity**: Shows statistics about user engagement:
+   - Total number of users
+   - Recent quiz attempts with scores and time taken

+3. **Database Management**: Tools for maintaining the question database:
+   - **Question Cleanup**: Allows deleting questions filtered by topic and/or week
+   - **Orphaned Data Cleanup**: Removes unused reference data (topics, tags, modules, etc.) that aren't associated with any questions

+The admin dashboard is integrated into the main application and accessible only to users with admin privileges.

 ### Create Quiz Wizard